fmmmlee/fmmmlee/README.md

 Typically you can find me either enamored with a shiny new thing for my development toolset, poring over the details of a software project, or writing about various human-adjacent topics.
 Feel free to get in touch [via email](mailto:fmmmlee@gmail.com) or on Discord at admiralnerf#0133.

+Curious about the logo?
+It's just part of my name — last name 李, middle name 伟明 — with all the characters overlaid on top of one another.
 <!--
 **fmmmlee/fmmmlee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.